asantora05/grai.build/README.md

 # grai.build

-> **Declarative knowledge graph modeling** - dbt for graph databases
+> **Schema-as-code for graph databases** - Documentation like dbt, migrations for Neo4j

 [![Python 3.11+](https://img.shields.io/badge/python-3.11+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## 📘 What is grai.build?

-**grai.build is schema-as-code for graph databases** - like dbt, but for knowledge graphs.
+**grai.build brings dbt's documentation experience to graph databases** - define your schema in YAML, generate beautiful docs, and manage migrations.

 It manages your graph **schema**, not your data.
 You define entities and relations in YAML, and grai.build:

 - ✅ **Validates** your schema for consistency
 - ✅ **Generates** Cypher constraints and indexes
-- ✅ **Documents** your graph structure automatically
+- ✅ **Documents** your graph structure automatically (like `dbt docs`)
+- ✅ **Tracks lineage** with interactive visualizations
 - ✅ **Integrates** with your CI/CD pipeline

 **What it's NOT:**

 - ❌ Not an ETL tool (use Airflow, Prefect, or dbt for data loading)
-- ❌ Not a data pipeline (use Kafka, CDC, or application code for that)
+- ❌ Not a data transformation framework (dbt does this for SQL)
 - ❌ Not a replacement for your existing data infrastructure

-**Think of it as:** Database migrations (Alembic, Flyway) for graph databases.
-You manage the schema, your pipelines manage the data.
+**Think of it as:**

+- **Like dbt:** Declarative YAML definitions, beautiful documentation, lineage tracking
+- **Like Alembic/Flyway:** Database migrations and schema management
+- **For graphs:** Manages Neo4j schema while your pipelines handle data

 ## 🚀 Quick Start